shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 - The intended user journey of home > explore > contact is executed well thanks to a logical flow of information and large, striking call-to-action buttons placed in the hero section of pages.
 Clear signposting is provided to the user so they know where to navigate next.
 This does not distract from standard clear navigation menus or buttons, however, as these are also displayed clearly for maximum ease of navigation.

 ### User Stories
-A mixture of manual and validator testing was performed on the website throughout development and after completion.
-Manually testing user cases as outlined in the initial brief was important and is outlined below.
-I tested the website in Chrome, Firefox, Edge, Internet Explorer and Safari browsers, as well as large and small computer displays and mobile phones.
-All links on all pages were tested.
-Some testing was performed by friends and colleagues, such as general user-friendliness and link testing, to provide a fresh perspective after I had been working on the project alone for some time.

 - ### First time visitor goals
     1. As a new visitor, I want to find information on what the venue does and what it has to offer me.